EmpressA-Tech/student-performance-analysis/README.md

 ![Dashboard](2.png)

 # 🎓 Student Performance Analysis
-A data-driven analysis of student academic performance using excel, Power BI and Python

-🎓 Research Report
-Deciphering Student Performance in BSCE

-A Data-Driven Study of 1,194 Undergraduates

-## 📌 Project Overview
-This research was conducted to address a critical question in higher education:

-What truly drives academic success in a high-pressure Computer Engineering (BSCE) program?

-## 📊 Dataset Description

-Using a dataset of 1,194 undergraduate students, this study moves beyond assumptions and identifies the behavioral, environmental, and socio-economic factors that determine whether a student achieves academic excellence or falls into academic risk.

-Rather than focusing solely on performance outcomes, this analysis uncovers the underlying drivers of success and failure, enabling actionable, data-driven interventions.

-## 🧠 Key Findings; key Drivers of Performance

-**📉 The “4-Hour” Digital Threshold**

-A clear behavioral tipping point emerges when analyzing social media usage.

-**Finding**

-Students with Excellent CGPA (≥ 3.5) consistently limit social media usage to 1–2 hours daily.

-**Risk Insight**

-Once usage exceeds 4 hours daily, academic performance drops significantly.
-Students in the “Poor” category are heavily concentrated in the 5+ hour range.

-**Interpretation**

-In a demanding program like BSCE, excessive digital consumption disrupts:

-Focus
-Deep work
-Cognitive endurance

-👉 Social media is not just a distraction—it is a measurable academic risk factor.

-**🏠 The “Family Anchor” vs. “Bachelor” Volatility**

-Living conditions play a surprisingly strong role in performance stability.

-**Finding**

-Students living with family exhibit more stable and consistent CGPA trends.

-**Risk Insight**

-Students living independently (hostels/rentals):

-Show greater performance volatility
-Have lower attendance rates
-Represent a higher share of the 298 probation cases

-**Interpretation**

-A structured home environment provides:

-Routine
-Accountability
-Reduced external distractions

-👉 Lack of structure leads to discipline breakdown, not necessarily lack of ability.

-**🗣️ The “Intermediate” English Ceiling**

-Language proficiency reveals a hidden academic bottleneck.

-**Finding**

-“Advanced” English speakers dominate the Excellent category “Intermediate” speakers form the largest group but remain stuck in “Average”

-**Insight**

-Intermediate proficiency enables basic understanding but limits:

-Technical comprehension
-Documentation mastery
-Concept articulation

-👉 This creates a performance ceiling, not a capability issue.

-**📊 Study Effort vs. Study Effectiveness**

-**Finding**

-Average study time (~3.13 hours) does not consistently produce high CGPA.

-**Interpretation**

-Students are putting in time
-But lack effective study strategies

-👉 Effort without structure = diminishing returns

-3. Institutional Equalizers (What’s Working)
-💰 The Scholarship Success Effect

-**Finding**

-Despite 53.9% of students coming from low-income backgrounds, their performance is comparable to higher-income peers.

-**Key Driver**

-523 students benefit from merit-based scholarships

-**Interpretation**

-Scholarships:

-Reduce financial stress
-Improve academic focus
-Enable equal participation

-👉 Financial aid is not a support tool, it is a performance equalizer.

-**🧠 The “Help-Seeking Paradox”**

-**Finding**

-High-performing students actively engage in teacher consultancy, while struggling students avoid it.

-**Problem**

-Students on probation are least likely to seek help Creates a cycle of silent academic decline

-**Interpretation**

-The issue is not availability of support—but access behavior.

-👉 Those who need help most are the least likely to ask for it.

- **Risk Indicators**

-🚨 Academic Risk Factors
-Probation: 298 students
-Health Issues: 207 students
-Suspension Cases: Present but critical

-**Insight**

-These factors are strongly associated with:

-Lower CGPA
-Performance instability
-📈 Performance Consistency

-**Finding**

-A strong positive relationship exists between:

-Previous SGPA and Current CGPA (~0.75 correlation) Interpretation

-Academic performance is predictable early

-👉 Institutions currently intervene too late

-## 🟢 Recommendations ; Strategic Recommendations (What Should Be Done)

-✅ 1.
-Early Warning System Using SGPA

-Action:

-Flag at-risk students within the first month
-Use previous academic records as predictors

-👉 Shift from reactive → proactive intervention

-✅ 2.
-Mandatory Academic Consultancy

-Action:

-Enforce compulsory check-ins for:
-Students with <80% attendance
-Students below CGPA threshold

-👉 Remove dependency on student self-initiation

-✅ 3.
-Digital Discipline Framework

-Action:

-Introduce structured time management programs
-Educate students on “deep work” principles

-👉 Address root cause of distraction

-✅ 4.
-Technical English Development Program

-Action:

-Introduce a Technical Communication module
-Focus on:
-Documentation
-Interpretation
-Technical writing

-👉 Break the “Intermediate ceiling”

-✅ 5.
-Gap-Year Academic Bootcamp

-Action:

-Provide pre-semester refresher programs
-Focus on:
-Mathematics
-Logical reasoning

-👉 Restore academic momentum

-✅ 6.
-Structured Living Support

-Action:

-Provide guidance programs for students living independently Encourage discipline systems (study routines, peer groups)

-**Final Conclusion**

-This study reveals that academic success in BSCE is not driven by intelligence alone, but by a combination of:

-Digital discipline
-Structured environment
-Language proficiency
-Proactive institutional support

-Students do not fail because they lack ability—they fail because systems fail to support their behavior early enough.

-By:

-Strengthening early intervention systems
-Encouraging structured habits
-Maintaining financial support
+## 📌 Overview

+This project analyzes student academic performance within a Computer Engineering (BSCE) program to uncover the key factors influencing success and failure.

+Using data from **1,194 students**, the goal was not just to visualize trends, but to answer three critical questions:

+- What is going wrong?
+- Why does it matter?
+- What should be done?

+The analysis moves beyond dashboards to deliver **actionable insights** that institutions can use to improve student outcomes.

+---

+## 📊 Dataset

+The dataset consists of **1,194 undergraduate students** and includes:

+- **Academic Data:** CGPA, study hours, previous SGPA
+- **Lifestyle Factors:** Social media usage, skill development hours, learning mode
+- **Socio-economic Data:** Family income, scholarship status
+- **Wellbeing Indicators:** Health issues, probation, suspension
+- **Personal Factors:** Gender, relationship status, living condition

+These variables enable a **multi-dimensional analysis** of student performance.

+---

+## 🧠 Key Insights

+### 📉 The “4-Hour” Digital Threshold
+Students with **Excellent CGPA (≥ 3.5)** consistently limit social media usage to **1–2 hours daily**.
+Once usage exceeds **4 hours**, performance drops significantly, with most low-performing students spending 5+ hours.

+👉 Digital distraction is a major inhibitor of academic success.

+---

+### 🏠 Living Condition Influences Performance Stability
+Students living with **family** show more consistent academic performance.
+Those living independently (hostels/rentals) display **higher variability** and represent a larger share of probation cases.

+👉 Structure and environment significantly affect discipline and outcomes.

+---

+### 🗣️ The “Intermediate” English Ceiling
+Students with **advanced English proficiency** dominate the excellent category, while those at **intermediate level** tend to remain in the average category.

+👉 Intermediate proficiency creates a learning ceiling, especially in understanding technical materials.

+---

+### 📊 Study Effort ≠ Study Effectiveness
+Despite an average of **3.13 study hours daily**, performance does not consistently improve.

+👉 Students are studying, but not effectively which means there is a gap in study techniques.

+---

+### 💰 Scholarships Act as a Performance Equalizer
+Despite **53.9% of students being from low-income backgrounds**, performance remains comparable across income groups.

+👉 Scholarships play a critical role in maintaining academic balance and reducing inequality.

+---

+### 🧠 The “Help-Seeking Paradox”
+High-performing students actively seek academic support, while struggling students (including those on probation) are less likely to do so.

+👉 The students who need help the most are the least likely to ask for it.

+---

+## 📉 Problems Identified

+- Excessive **social media usage** is negatively impacting academic performance
+- Lack of **structured study habits** reduces effectiveness of study time
+- Students living independently face **discipline and consistency challenges**
+- **Intermediate English proficiency** limits full academic potential
+- At-risk students (probation, health issues) are **identified too late**
+- Struggling students often **avoid academic support systems**

+---

+## ⚠️ Why It Matters

+- Declining academic performance reduces **institutional quality and reputation**
+- Increased cases of probation and suspension raise **dropout risks**
+- Poor academic outcomes lead to **less employable graduates**
+- Educational resources are not being fully utilized
+- Without early intervention, small struggles escalate into major academic failure

+---

+## 🟢 Recommendations

+### ✅ 1.
+Early Warning System
+Use previous SGPA to identify at-risk students early and intervene proactively.

+---

+### ✅ 2.
+Mandatory Academic Support
+Require consultancy sessions for students with:
+- Low attendance
+- Declining CGPA

+---

+### ✅ 3.
+Digital Discipline Programs
+Educate students on time management and reduce excessive social media usage.

+---

+### ✅ 4.
+Technical English Development
+Introduce courses focused on:
+- Technical communication
+- Academic comprehension

+---

+### ✅ 5.
+Skill Development Integration
+Encourage or mandate participation in skill-building activities to improve engagement and performance.

+---

+### ✅ 6.
+Structured Support for Independent Students
+Provide guidance programs to help students living alone maintain discipline and consistency.

+---

+## 🛠 Tools Used

+- Power BI
+- Python
+- Excel

+---

+## 🚀 Conclusion

+This analysis shows that academic success is not driven by intelligence alone, but by a combination of:

+- Digital discipline
+- Structured environment
+- Language proficiency
+- Access to support systems

+> Students do not fail because they lack ability—they fail because they lack structure, support, and early intervention.

+By focusing on these areas, institutions can move from reactive support to proactive student success strategies.
 👉 Institutions can transform average performers into excellent engineers